 #2.
 Low Skill Level

 While you may not be thinking about this at all, you are the founder of this company and it doesn’t make sense for you to be loading up your social accounts with posts daily.
-In fact, you shouldn’t even be paying higher level workers to be doing this work.
+In fact, you shouldn’t even be paying expert level freelancers to be doing this work.
 If you’re thinking about hiring online, think about the low skill level tasks which take up your time.

 #3.
 New Strategies/Ideas